-During the treatment, Dr. Pat will remove the nerve and pulp of your tooth, then clean, and seal it.
-He uses a special microscope so that the entire procedure is minimally invasive.
-For many people, root canal therapy is one of the most feared procedures in all of dentistry.
-However, at Central Park West Dentistry, we make it our number one priority to ensure your comfort, so there is absolutely nothing to fear.
+During the procedure, your provider will remove the nerve and pulp of the tooth, then clean and seal it.
+We use a high-powered microscope to ensure the process is as precise and minimally invasive as possible.
+Root canals are often considered one of the most feared procedures in dentistry but at Central Park West Dentistry, your comfort is our top priority.
+There’s truly nothing to fear.

 * We'll get back to you as soon as we can during our usual working hours.
 Please keep in mind that texts are not securely encrypted